-The Kansas Promise Scholarship was created during the 2021 Kansas Legislative Session to assist students attending Kansas community colleges enrolled in specified programs of study, At Pratt Community College eligible programs are Electrical & Power Transmission, Welding Technology, AA in Elementary Education, Home Health Aide, Medication Aide, Nursing, Practical Nursing, Nursing Aide, Information Network Technology and Automotive Technology.
+The Kansas Promise Scholarship was created during the 2021 Kansas Legislative Session to assist students attending Kansas community colleges enrolled in specified programs of study, At Pratt Community College eligible fields of study are Agribusiness & Economics, Agricultural Education, Agronomy, Animal Science, Ag Power Technology, Automotive Technology, AA in Elementary Education, AS in Elementary Education, Electrical Power Technology, Farm and Ranch Management, Information Network Technology, Home Health Aide, Medication Aide (CMA), Nursing Aide (CNA) and Welding Technology.
 This scholarship may be used toward tuition, required fees, books, and required program materials.
 Your educational institution will determine the amount of your Promise Scholarship award based on information from the Free Application for Federal Student Aid (FAFSA) along with other financial aid that you may be receiving.
 This scholarship has a residency requirement, and you must work and live in Kansas for two consecutive years after graduating to avoid repaying the loan.